-On March 2, 2021, Marion Independent School District will ask registered voters in the district to vote on a referendum that would allow the district to secure funding to pay for the first phase of a long-range facility plan developed by a facility advisory committee of district residents.
-This plan, which will improve learning and extra-curricular opportunities for all district students, will be partially funded by a general obligation bond of $31 million, which must be approved by a 60% majority of eligible voters in the district.
+On March 2, 2021, Marion Independent School District asked registered voters in the district to vote on a referendum that would allow the district to secure funding to pay for the first phase of a long-range facility plan developed by a facility advisory committee of district residents.
+This plan was passed and is being partially funded by the voter passed $31 million general obligation bond.

 However, our three oldest buildings – Marion High School, Francis Marion Intermediate, and Starry Elementary School – as well as Thomas Park need repair and/or do not meet current needs of our students and educators.
 This deterioration will only continue, while the cost of this project will continue to increase with time.
 Without improvement to these facilities, we also cannot address inequities in the district between opportunities for students who attend the newer facilities compared to older ones.